grompe/Drawception-ANBT/README.md

 - Play modes for those who only caption or only draw
 - Enter pressed in caption mode submits the caption
 - Ability to bookmark games without participating
+- Show your panel position in unfinished games list

 Forum: